kestra-io/docs/content/docs/15.how-to-guides/r.md

 ### Variable Output

-You can put out the JSON outputs from the R commands / script using the `::{}::` pattern.
+You can get the JSON outputs from the R commands / script using the `::{}::` pattern.
 Here is an example:

 ```yaml file=public/examples/outputs_r.yml
 ```